wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    * <a href="#GitKraken">Install GitKraken app and sign</a>
    <br /><br />

-Enterprises would use a system to install for all users, such as:
+Enterprises would use a centrally administered system to install for all users, such as:
    * JAMF for macOS machines
    * Microsoft InTune for Windows laptops.
    <br /><br />